- Search The Registry

 From Des Moines, Iowa, Joseph Morrow Wilcots was the son of Henry Nathaniel Wilcots, a janitor at the Des Moines Register newspaper.
 As a child, Joseph’s father resolved a worker strike at the newspaper and became their business manager.
-His mother, May Wilcots, how was an at-home mother from Chicago and was a Registered Nurse.
+His mother, May Wilcots, was an at-home mother from Chicago and a Registered Nurse.

 From a family of fifteen children, the first incident to inspire his career in the film occurred when he found a roll of film coming home from school at the age of six.
 He attempted to process it with warm water.
-It did not process and after tears with his mother, she took him to the library to learn the film developing process.
+It did not process; after tears with his mother, she took him to the library to learn the film development process.
 After a four-year stint in the Navy as a photographer, Wilcots worked four and a half years at Westheimer Co., a Hollywood optical house for which he was involved in providing visual effects for "Star Trek" and other TV series and commercials.

-Steven Poster, president of the International Cinematographers Guild, Local 600, said "Joseph Wilcots could be considered the Jackie Robinson of cinematography," Describing Wilcots as "a kind and gentle man with amazing talent," Poster said Wilcots "loved the work he did and gained the respect he deserved throughout the industry."
+Steven Poster, president of the International Cinematographers Guild, Local 600, said, "Joseph Wilcots could be considered the Jackie Robinson of cinematography," Describing Wilcots as "a kind and gentle man with amazing talent," Poster said Wilcots "loved the work he did and gained the respect he deserved throughout the industry."

 In 1977, Wilcots received a national Emmy nomination for "outstanding cinematography in entertainment programming for a series" for Part Seven of "Roots."
 "Roots" executive producer David L. Wolper told The L.A.
 Times said.
 "It's extremely difficult to photograph African Americans," Wolper said, "because when you shoot a scene with an African American and a white person standing next to each other, the lighting is so complex, and he was an expert in that.
 In doing a picture called 'Roots,' we felt it important that we should have an African American cinematographer," Wilcots’ work on "Roots" also earned him a local Emmy nomination.
-LeVar Burton, who played Kunta Kinte, the African who is abducted, in Roots said: "What stands out immediately is that the look and feel of 'Roots' hold up today, in 2010; it does not feel dated at all."
+LeVar Burton, who played Kunta Kinte, the African abducted, in Roots, said: "What stands out immediately is that the look and feel of 'Roots' hold up today, in 2010; it does not feel dated at all."

 Among Wilcots' other credits as a cinematographer are " Bill Cosby: Himself," "Where the Red Fern Grows: Part 2" and the TV series "Matlock," "Palmerstown, U.S.A." and "Brewster Place."
-Joseph Wilcots died on December 30, 2009, in Lancaster, California from complications from a stroke.
-His wife Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe, and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.
+Joseph Wilcots died on December 30, 2009, in Lancaster, California, from complications from a stroke.
+His wife, Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe, and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.